-This bill amends the Code of West Virginia to mandate that all high school students must pass a civics examination, specifically the civics portion of the United States Naturalization Examination, as a prerequisite for graduation.
-The bill stipulates that beginning in the 2025-2026 school year, students will be required to take this test at some point between the 9th grade and graduation.
-Additionally, students must successfully pass the test before they can graduate, with opportunities to retake the test monthly during their junior and senior years if they do not pass initially.
-Furthermore, students will be required to complete a civics class that includes instruction on the West Virginia Constitution.
+This bill amends West Virginia Code ยง18-2-9 to mandate that all high school students in the state must pass a civics examination, specifically the civics portion of the United States Naturalization Examination, as a requirement for graduation.
+The bill stipulates that students must take this test at some point between the 9th grade and graduation, and they must successfully pass it prior to graduating.
+If students do not pass the test, they will have the opportunity to retake it at the beginning of each month during their junior and senior years until they achieve a passing score.
+Additionally, students will be required to complete a civics class that includes instruction on the West Virginia Constitution.

 Statutes affected: Introduced Version: 18-2-9